microsoft/aed-rust-learn-content/create-a-commandl-line-program/includes/7-list-task-function.md

 # The `list_tasks` function

 The third and last action we need to define is the `list_tasks` function.
-All it needs to do is read our journal file and print the list of tasks, if any.
+All it needs to do is read the journal file and print the list of tasks, if any.

 ```rust
 pub fn list_tasks(journal_path: PathBuf) -> Result<()> {